 Speaking from my experience, saving around 10% of income is pretty easy.
 When that percentage goes up, it may get more challenging.
-Or not – as there are a lot of tips about living frugally on the internet, and it is cool to live the minimalistic lifestyle.
+Or not – as there are a lot of tips about living frugally on the internet, and it is cool to live a minimalistic lifestyle.

 And now, the saving part.
 Don’t do all these things at once, as it may discourage you.
-Start small, try out one thing.
+Start small, and try out one thing.
 Then another.
 Then combine the money-saving ways that didn’t trouble you too much.
 Be consistent and create a daily habit to use some of the tips below.

 Write a list when you go shopping

 One of the ways how we spend more money than we initially plan is impulsive shopping.
 It’s when you go to the store after some bacon and eggs and come home with bananas, milk, chocolate, popcorn, chips, bacon, Nutella, and no eggs.
 Shops have a way of enticing us with incredible offers and tasty-looking things, that we don’t really need.

 So make a list of what you need before you go into a shop.
 And stick to it.

 Pay yourself first